ryanrabideau/hard-realtime-rtos-kernel-simulation/docs/scheduling_policy.md

 ## Why Rate Monotonic?
 - Simpler implementation and analysis than EDF
 - Industry standard for hard real-time systems
-- Predictable — easy to prove schedulability
+- Predictable, as it is easy to prove schedulability
 - Sufficient utilization for this project (~70% bound for n=3)

 ## How It Works